Foliations modeling nonrational simplicial toric varieties: Introduction

 \subsection{Summary of our results}

-We propose to encode all of the convex-geometric data needed for the construction of a space $X$ ---that is, a fan, a choice of a point on each ray and a (quasi)lattice containing each of such points--- in a unique and well-studied object: a triangulated vector configuration \cite{DL-R-S}.
-We will define two integers $b$ and $c$ that are measures of the nonrationality of the configuration (Sect.~\ref{vectorconfiguration}).
-In correspondence to the configuration we construct an LVMB-manifold $Z$, endowed with a smooth holomorphic foliation $\calF$ whose topology depends on $b$ and $c$.
-The leaf space $X$ can be, in increasing generality, a smooth toric variety, a toric orbifold or a toric quasifold. {\em In the latter cases, we see our smoothly foliated manifold $Z$ as a desingularisation of the space $X$.} Varying the configuration from rational to the most nonrational situation, the space of leaf closures will vary from a toric orbifold to a manifold with corners.
+We propose to encode all of the convex-geometric data needed for the construction of a space $X$ ---that is, a fan, a choice of a point on each ray and a (quasi)lattice containing each of those points--- in a unique and well-studied object (\cf \cite{DL-R-S}): a triangulated vector configuration $(V,\bT)$.
+Notice that a nonrational fan is not sufficient to determine a unique $X$.
+We develop a framework in which it is possible to obtain nonrational toric varieties by means of LVMB-manifolds.
+In fact, we construct a well-defined map from $(V,\bT)$ to a complex-geometric object $X$ (the leaf space of an LVMB-manifold).

+We define in Sect.~\ref{vectorconfiguration} two integers $a$ and $b$ that are quantitative measures of the nonrationality of the configuration (the integer $a$ was defined in \cite{M}).
+In correspondence to the configuration, we construct an LVMB-manifold $N$, endowed with a smooth holomorphic foliation $\calF$ whose topology depends on $a$ and $b$.
+The leaf space $X$ can be, in increasing generality, a smooth toric variety, a toric orbifold or a toric quasifold.
+In the latter cases, we see our smoothly foliated manifold $N$ as a desingularisation of the space $X$.
+In Sect.~\ref{examples} we include several fully worked out examples.

-Beyond the construction, our main result is that, in both rational and nonrational cases, the cohomological study can be lifted to the foliation by using basic cohomology.
-In the case of a shellable fan, we compute the basic Betti numbers of $(Z,\calF)$.
+Beyond the introduction of $(V,\bT)$ as the main convex-geometric object, our main result is that, in both rational and nonrational cases, the cohomological study can be lifted to the foliation by using basic cohomology.
+In the case of a shellable fan, we compute the basic Betti numbers of $(N,\calF)$.
 In particular, we show that they only depend on the combinatorial type of the fan (Th.~\ref{prop betti numbers}).
-When the fan is polytopal we prove that the basic cohomology of $(Z,\calF)$ is generated in degree two.
-Furthermore we can apply El Kacimi's basic version of the hard Lefschetz theorem \cite[3.4.7]{EK}.
-Thus, we give a version of Stanley's theorem featuring a tighter link between convex geometry and complex geometry (Sect.~\ref{positivity}).
-The upshot is twofold.
-First, this shows that a significant part of the technology available with toric varieties carries over to our (nonrational) foliated model.
-Besides, this may contribute to a more geometric understanding of the nonsimplicial nonrational case.
+When the fan is polytopal we prove that the basic cohomology algebra of $(N,\calF)$ is generated in degree two (Th.~\ref{generated in dim two}).
+In Sect.~\ref{Stanley} we show that our framework handles Stanley's proof of the necessity part of the g-theorem, by applying El Kacimi's basic version of the hard Lefschetz theorem \cite[3.4.7]{EK}.
+Finally, in Sect.~\ref{Reg Triang and Kahler} we illustrate some specific features of the polytopal case.